arduino/docs-content/content/arduino-cloud/03.cloud-interface/03.dashboard-widgets/dashboard-widgets.md

 ![Advanced Map Widget](assets/widget-advanced-map.png)

-The advanced map widget allows you to track the location of your cloud project.
-Using GPS with your project allows the advanced map widget to track where the linked thing has been.
-The widget allows you to see the live location of the thing, you can also specify the time frame for the location tracking.
+The advanced map widget allows you to track the location of your cloud-connected device.
+Using GPS within your project allows the advanced map widget to track where the linked thing has been.
+This widget not only shows the live location of your device but also lets you specify a time frame to view its location history and the track it produced.

-Can be linked with the **Location** variable.
+It can be linked with the **Location** variable.
 When the location updates the new location will be added to the advanced map widget and a path between the locations will be marked.
 The path and icon on the map can be customized in the widget settings.

 An example of how it is used in a sketch: